TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 ```scratch
 set [my mesh] from [.obj .mtl v] [list v] :: sensing
 ```
 Decodes a 3D model file and uploads it into a mesh.
-Block continues instantly, but the upload finishes with a delay using a separate thread.
+Block continues instantly, but the model loading is performed in a separate thread, and it finishes with a delay.

 File formats:
- - [obj](https://en.wikipedia.org/wiki/Wavefront_.obj_file) file format doesn't have a standartized way to do vertex colors.
+ - [obj](https://en.wikipedia.org/wiki/Wavefront_.obj_file) file format does not have a standartized way to do vertex colors.
 This block implements a non-standart way used in Blender.
  - [off](https://en.wikipedia.org/wiki/OFF_(file_format)) file format is quite neat for scratch as it supports both vertex and face colors and is even simpler than obj.

 Imported model is affected by transformation set with:
 ```scratch
 configure [importing from file v] transformation :: sensing
 ```

+**Note: This block is designed as a more of a shortcut for quick testing, rather than a main way of loading 3D models.
+For anything more complex make your own 3D model parser.**

 ---
 ```scratch